Sparse Mean Estimation in Adversarial Settings via Incremental Learning: Related Work

-\paragraph{Incremental learning.} Over the past few years, it has been shown practically and theoretically that gradient-based methods tend to explore the solution space in an incremental order of complexity, ultimately favoring low-complexity solutions in numerous machine learning tasks \cite{gissin2019implicit}.
+\paragraph{Incremental learning.} Over the past few years, it has been shown practically and theoretically that gradient-based methods tend to explore the solution space in an incremental order of complexity, ultimately favoring low-complexity solutions in numerous machine learning tasks \citep{gissin2019implicit, ma2025implicit}.
 This phenomenon is known as \textit{incremental learning}.
-Specifically, researchers have investigated incremental learning in various contexts, such as matrix factorization and its variants \cite{li2020towards, ma2022behind, jin2023understanding}, tensor factorization \cite{razin2021implicit, razin2022implicit, ma2022behind}, deep linear networks \cite{arora2019implicit,gidel2019implicit, li2021implicit, mablessing}, and general neural networks \cite{hu2020surprising, frei2022implicit}.
-In essence, incremental learning is believed to be crucial for understanding the empirical success of optimization and generalization in contemporary machine learning \cite{gissin2019implicit}.
+Specifically, researchers have investigated incremental learning in various contexts, such as matrix factorization and its variants \citep{li2020towards, ma2022behind, jin2023understanding}, tensor factorization \citep{razin2021implicit, razin2022implicit, ma2022behind}, deep linear networks \citep{arora2019implicit,gidel2019implicit, li2021implicit, mablessing}, and general neural networks \citep{hu2020surprising, frei2022implicit}.
+In essence, incremental learning is believed to be crucial for understanding the empirical success of optimization and generalization in contemporary machine learning \citep{gissin2019implicit}.
+However, to the best of our knowledge, its emergence in adversarial settings remains unexplored.